Non-profit

 Contact InfluenceWatch with suggested edits or tips for additional profiles.

-Southwest Key Programs is an Austin, Texas-based grantee of the U.S. Department of Health and Human Services Unaccompanied Alien Children program.
+Southwest Key Programs is an Austin, Texas-based grantee of the U.S. Department of Health and Human Services‘ Unaccompanied Children Program.
 The organization also operates a network of charter schools in Texas called Promesa Public Schools.
+1 According to the New York Times, the organization had received nearly $6 billion in federal funds since 2007.
+It operates 29 shelters in Texas, Arizona, and California.
+2

-In the past, Southwest Key founder, president, and CEO Juan Sanchez has served on the board of the National Council of La Raza, now UnidosUS.
-11 Southwest Key and UnidosUS broke ties in 2018 after UnidosUS criticized Southwest Key’s practices.
-12
+Southwest Key founder and previous CEO Juan Sanchez previously sat on the board of the National Council of La Raza, now UnidosUS.
+6 Southwest Key and UnidosUS broke ties in 2018 after UnidosUS criticized Southwest Key’s practices.
+7

 Controversies